Neukölln (locality): Film festivals

 Beside the Berlin International Film Festival (Berlinale), more than a hundred independent film festivals are hosted in Berlin annually, many of them with venues in Neukölln or at the Moviemento theater on the border to Kreuzberg.
 The interfilm short film festival including the KUKI festival for young filmmakers is also screening at the Rollberg Kino.
 Most of Berlin's other independent festivals usually have their Neukölln screenings only at the quarter's independent movie theaters, namely the Moviemento, Il Kino and Wolf.
 Among the more important festivals are Achtung Berlin, one of the more prominent independent festivals highlighting film works by young and aspiring filmmakers, the XPOSED queer film festival, the Pornfilmfestival Berlin, the KinoKabaret short film festival, the Female Filmmakers Festival, as well as Berlin's Jewish and Arabic film festivals.
 Furthermore, important films from the previous Berlinale usually receive second showings in the Hasenheide open air movie theater during the summer season.

 Architecture

-Aside from Neukölln's numerous places of worship, many of them more than a hundred years old (see above), the quarter offers many architectural highlights from various epochs.
-These range from the oldest structures of the early 15th century via stately Wilhelmine Gründerzeit era buildings and estates to 20th century modernist and 21st century postmodernist development, which began to take hold in the 1920s.

-Modern residential architects still have to adhere to the city's regulations regarding a uniform eaves height, but have broken with almost all of the other classical concepts of style, structure and dimension, at first based on social reformist ideals, then out of necessity to quickly rebuild after the bombing of Berlin in World War II, but in later and more recent decades also due to new academic architectural ideologies, fast digital design phases, and less erudite urban planners in the city's administration.
-While this has broken Berlin's and Neukölln's original homogenous urban design, it has also visually boosted the character as an ever-changing and wildly diverse, albeit sometimes unaesthetic urban sphere.
-Still, classical styles and traditional construction, including reconstructions, have made a cautious comeback in recent years.
-A grand example is the planned expressionist reconstruction of the Karstadt department store on Hermannplatz, which was built in the late 1920s, but destroyed by the SS at the end of World War II except for a small piece of the original facade on the street Hasenheide.